mikedh/trimesh/README.md

 ## Additional Notes

-- Check out some cool stuff people have done in the [GitHub network](https://github.com/mikedh/trimesh/network/dependents)
+- Check out some cool stuff people have done in the [GitHub network](https://github.com/mikedh/trimesh/network/dependents).
-- Generally API changes should have a one-year period of [printing a `warnings.DeprecationWarning`](https://trimesh.org/contributing.html#deprecations) unless it's not possible for some reason.
+- Generally `trimesh` API changes should have a one-year period of [printing a `warnings.DeprecationWarning`](https://trimesh.org/contributing.html#deprecations) although that's not always possible (i.e. the pyglet2 viewer rewrite that's been back-burnered for several years.)
 - Docker containers are available on Docker Hub as [`trimesh/trimesh`](https://hub.docker.com/r/trimesh/trimesh/tags) and there's a [container guide](https://trimesh.org/docker.html) in the docs.
 - If you're choosing which format to use, you may want to try [GLB](https://trimesh.org/formats.html) as a fast modern option.